Arnold Rönnebeck: Personal life and education

 Arnold Rönnebeck was born in Nassau, Germany in 1885 to a well-educated family.
 His father, Richard, was an architect and encouraged Rönnebeck to follow in his footsteps.
 After two years of study at the Royal Art School in both Berlin and Munich, Rönnebeck decided to pursue sculpture and moved to Paris in 1908.
 He could speak German, French and English and read Greek and Latin.
 In Paris, he studied with Aristide Maillol (dates unknown, likely 1908-1909) and Emile Antoine Bourdelle from 1910-1913 at the Académie de la Grande Chaumière.
 In 1912, Rönnebeck met the American Modernist painter, Marsden Hartley at Restaurant Thomas in Paris, and they became close friends as they moved through the avant-garde circles of Paris and Berlin.
 He regularly attended Gertrude Stein’s “salons” and according to Stein, “Rönnebeck was charming and always invited to dinner,” together with Pablo Picasso, Mabel Dodge, and Charles Demuth.
 While living in Paris, Rönnebeck completed sculptural commissions for the wealthy and portraits of his friends.
 These would include a series of watercolors and ink drawings executed in 1912 of dancer, Isadora Duncan.
 These were likely done from memory after Rönnebeck saw her December 1911 performance at the Théàtre du Chatelet, in Paris.
-Rönnebeck exhibited three sculptures, including his 1912 bronze Head of Marsden Hartley, at the 1912 Salon d'Autumne in Paris.
+Rönnebeck exhibited three sculptures, including his 1912 bronze Head of Marsden Hartley, at the 1912 Salon d'Automne in Paris.
 In the 1913 Salon d'Autumne, he exhibited two pieces, including his now lost plaster Head of Charles Demuth.
 His bust of Marsden Hartley was included in Hartley’s 1914 solo show at Alfred Stieglitz’s Gallery 291 in New York.

 The outbreak of World War I forced Rönnebeck to return to Germany where he fought on the front lines.
 He was wounded twice and was awarded the Iron Cross by Kaiser Wilhelm II.
 Arnold Rönnebeck’s cousin was Lieutenant Karl von Freyburg, whom Hartley would fall in love with and follow from Paris to Berlin.
 Freyburg was killed in combat in October 1914, and Hartley would create Portrait of a German Officer (1914) as a tribute to Freyburg.

 In 1920 and 1921, Rönnebeck traveled around Italy with German poets Max Sidow and Theodor Daubler.
 Upon his return to Berlin, he executed first lithographs depicting Positano, Italy.